Carol Adams (educator): Education

 Born into a close working-class family in Hackney, East London, when she was 11 years old Adams won a scholarship to Christ's Hospital Girls School in Hertford.
 She read history at Warwick University in the 1960s enjoying some time at the University of California in Berkeley.
 She studied her PGCE at the University of London, taking an MA in Human Rights at the Institute of Education in the early 80s.

 Early career

 Adams taught history and humanities for five years at inner London secondary schools.
-From 1979, she managed a resource centre for teachers for four years.
+From here, she moved to the Tower of London where she managed education programmes for schools.
+From 1980 until 1983 she took over as Warden at the specialist History and Social Sciences Teachers' Centre where she "encouraged teachers to produce learning materials that were more culturally diverse and that included women's history".
 In the 1980s, Adams became the country's first Inspector for Equal Opportunities at the Inner London Education Authority.
 When ILEA closed, she became Assistant Chief Education Officer in Haringey, North London, where she was responsible for all equality issues, working especially hard to develop the careers of black teachers.
 In 1990, she became Chief Education Officer in Wolverhampton, moving to Shropshire four years later.